MoorAdam/DistractiblePointCounter/README.md

 ### Episode

-When you either open an episode, or create a new one, three contestents appear ont the page.
+When you either open an episode, or create a new one, three contestants appear ont the page.
 These three are the 3 main participants in the podcast.
 They compete with each other, while the host (user) assigns points for them (even the host can be in the race).
 The user, from the start of the podcast episode, will assign points to the contestants.
 These can be positive and negative numbers.

 ![point-table-image](/readme-images/competitor%20board.png)